jedcrandall/jedcrandall.github.com/courses/cse539spring2023/syllabus.md

 - Instructor: Jed Crandall
 - Email: jedimaestro@asu.edu
 - Meeting Times: Certain Tuesdays 3:00pm to 4:15pm, there will be a Zoom link to attend online but you must do so LIVE
-- Meeting Location: Tempe - COORS 199
+- Meeting Location: Tempe - COORS 199, or Zoom (info is in Canvas)
-- Online Discussions: TBD (will probably be in Canvas or Piazza)
+- Online Discussions: Canvas

 ## Office Hours